CRAMP BARK

 What is it?

-The well dried bark obtained from the stems of Cramp bark, a small, long-lived small tree that is native to Europe and Asia that has wide, three lobed leaves that it sheds every year.
+The well dried bark obtained from the stems of Cramp bark, a long-lived tree that grows up to 4 metres, is native to Europe and Asia and has wide, three lobed leaves that it sheds every year.
+Taking care to not overharvest, so that the tree survives, the bark from the branches is collected in Spring and in Summer when the plant is in flower and the medicinal properties are at their strongest.

 FLOWERS